218945030/EECS4312_W26_SpecChain_218945030/README.md

 - reflection/ contains the final reflection

 How to Run:
-1. python src/00_validate_repo.py
+1. Create Groq api key at https://console.groq.com/keys
-2. python src/02_clean.py
+2. Paste key into src/run_all.py
-3. python src/run_all.py
+3. Run python script src/run_all.py
 4. Open metrics/metrics_summary.json for comparison results